 - exchange programs for individual students

-- side activities not related to the project, including tourist site visits, and
+- side activities not related to the project, including tourist site visits and ticket costs

 We generally do not fund travel and accommodation for attendance at conferences or meetings; participation in fieldwork; sporting; or other events.
 Such activities are scrutinised by the AKF Board and must be of direct relevance to the project and AKF objectives.